DevTrevi/DgcReader/BlacklistProviders/DgcReader.BlacklistProviders.Italy/README.md

-﻿# Italian Blacklist Provider
+﻿# Italian Drl Blacklist Provider
 #### DgcReader.BlacklistProviders.Italy

 [![NuGet version (DgcReader.BlacklistProviders.Italy)](https://img.shields.io/nuget/vpre/DgcReader.BlacklistProviders.Italy)](https://www.nuget.org/packages/DgcReader.BlacklistProviders.Italy/)

 Implementation of `IBlacklistProvider` for verify revoked certificates.
+You can find more details about the DRL specification in the [official documentation](https://github.com/ministero-salute/it-dgc-documentation/blob/master/DRL.md)

 Starting from version 1.3.0, the library has been included in the [list of verified SDKs by Italian authorities (Ministero della salute)](https://github.com/ministero-salute/it-dgc-verificac19-sdk-onboarding).
 The approval only refers to the main module `DgcReader` in combination with the Italian providers included in the project (`DgcReader.RuleValidators.Italy`, `DgcReader.BlacklistProviders.Italy` and `DgcReader.TrustListProviders.Italy` )